Generally we all know and understand responsive design and most recently the WP Admin finally got an overhaul to be responsive. Yay!

 But what’s next and where can we go from here?

 I’m a big fan of minimalism so naturally I think the next step is progressive reduction of the WordPress Admin, specifically the Post UI.
+You can check my reference to have a clear isea about how it works.
 It’s seemingly ever growing with the array of options, especially once you add a few popular and obvious plugins (SEO, caching, etc).

 Progressive Reduction??
 What’s that?